aminerachyd/website/docs/Docs/externaldns_externalname_ingress.md

         pathType: Prefix
 ```

-The magic annotations is `external-dns.alpha.kubernetes.io/target: ingress.incluster.homelab` which tells ExternalDNS to create a DNS entry that points to the ingress controller instead of the service itself.
+The magic annotations is `external-dns.alpha.kubernetes.io/target: ingress.incluster.homelab` which tells ExternalDNS to create a DNS entry for this ingress host (`app1.global.homelab`) that points to the ingress controller instead of the service itself.

-So here I have a CNAME record:
-- `app1.global.homelab` -> `ingress.incluster.homelab`
+So here I would have in my Pi-Hole a CNAME record: `app1.global.homelab` -> `ingress.incluster.homelab`

-So when I access `app1.global.homelab`:
+When I access `app1.global.homelab`:
 - The request host is at `app1.global.homelab`
 - DNS resolution points to `ingress.incluster.homelab`
 - The ingress controller receives the request, sees that the host is `app1.global.homelab` and routes the traffic to the `app1` service on port 8080
 - The `app1` service is an `ExternalName` service that points to `server.homelab:8080`, so the request is forwarded to the correct external service

+## But Nginx Proxy Manager does the same thing !

+You might be thinking: "Why not just use Nginx Proxy Manager on the external server?"
+You're absolutely right!
+Nginx Proxy Manager can handle this exact scenario and would work just as well technically.

+However I do still have some services running inside Kubernetes and these are managed via GitOps with ArgoCD and external DNS.

+Having a separate Nginx Proxy Manager instance outside of Kubernetes would mean managing two separate configurations and DNS records: one inside Kubernetes for the services running there, and another in Nginx Proxy Manager for the external services.
+Not to mention that the Nginx Proxy Manager configuration would not be version controlled in Git, making it less than ideal for my workflow.